History of New Mexico: Centralist Republic and Río Arriba Rebellion

-Texan invasion
+Texian invasion

 The Republic of Texas seceded from Mexico in 1836 and claimed but never controlled territory as far south and west as the Rio Grande.
 While most of the northwestern territory was then the Comancheria, it would have included Santa Fe and divided New Mexico.
 The only attempt to realize the claim was Texian President Mirabeau Lamar's Santa Fe Expedition, which failed spectacularly.
 The wagon train, supplied for a journey of about half the actual distance between Austin and Santa Fe, followed the wrong river, back-tracked, and arrived in New Mexico to find the Mexican governor restored and hostile.
 Surrendering peaceably upon a pledge to be allowed to return the way they came, the Texians found themselves bound at gunpoint and their execution put to a vote of the garrison.
 By one vote, they were spared and marched south to Chihuahua and then Mexico City.

-United States control

 Mexican–American War

 In 1846, during the Mexican–American War, American General Stephen W. Kearny marched down the Santa Fe Trail and entered Santa Fe without opposition to establish a joint civil and military government.
 Kearny's invasion force consisted of his army of 300 cavalry soldiers of the First Dragoons, about 1,600 Missouri volunteers in the First and Second Regiments of Fort Leavenworth, Missouri Mounted Cavalry, and the 500 man Mormon Battalion.
 Kearny appointed Charles Bent, a Santa Fe trail trader living in Taos, as acting civil governor.
 He then divided his forces into four commands: one, under Colonel Sterling Price, appointed military governor, was to occupy and maintain order in New Mexico with his approximately 800 troops; a second group under Colonel Alexander William Doniphan, with a little over 800 troops was ordered to capture El Paso, in the state of Chihuahua, Mexico and then join up with General Wool; the third, of about 300 dragoons mounted on mules, Kearny led under his command to California.
 The Mormon Battalion, mostly marching on foot under Lt.
 Col. Philip St. George Cooke, was directed to follow Kearny with wagons to establish a new southern route to California.